AI conversations are linear.

 Ask a question

-Type your topic or paste URLs, PDFs, and files for context.
+Type your topic or paste URLs, PDFs, and files.

 AI researches & builds